 This large set offers attractive glasses with simplistic, fuss-free design and sturdy construction.
 It's also an excellent value for your money, as you get 9 glasses for a surprisingly affordable price.

 Some glasses have irregularities, such as uneven lips.
-A few consumers received the wrong size - 12 oz. instead of 16 oz. glasses.
+A few consumers received the wrong size.

 There’s nothing like enjoying a cold one on a hot summer day, but what if you could make that beer taste even better without actually doing anything to alter the beer?
 Happily, you can.
 The secret is pouring that cold one into the appropriate beer glass before savoring it.

 If you’ve never bothered to pour beer into a glass – after all, it comes in a perfectly good bottle or can, right? – you might think all the hype over various types of glasses for beer is nothing more than marketing puff or the rarified ramblings of the connoisseur.
 But the right glassware for the right beer actually does improve the aroma, taste, and appearance of the beverage.

 There are lots of types of beer glasses available, so how do you know which is the right type?
 And does it really matter which shape of glass you pour that IPA or stout into?
 We’re here to answer those questions.